xnphls/gym-cosmetics/README.md

 _Dark mode is on the left; the regular GYM's look is on the right._

 This patch was originally conceived by doge_nestris.
 I've adapted it for use with Tournament Edition along with a few tweaks to the pixels, and it works seamlessly alongside the Pride hack.
 You can get the patch [here.](https://github.com/xnphls/gym-pride/releases/tag/v5TEdark)

+## How they were made
+Here's the method; with this, you can mess around with the colors or try